 How to disable or change AutoPlay function

-In Windows certain actions for AutoPlay are set as default and might be changed by the user whenever they make a choice.
 For example AutoPlay might ask you what media player you want to use when a DVD is inserted, or which digital photo editor shall be used when SD card is inserted and such.

 Disabling AutoPlay function in Windows